JBroks/GB-Accidents-Dashboard/README.md

 **User Story 1:** As a transport planner I would like to gain an understanding into accident volumes and severity in order to include this analysis into my traffic model.

-**User Story 2:** As a transport planner I would like to understand distribution of incident occurence on a certain road types to include valid recommendations for road safety improvements.
+**User Story 2:** As a transport planner I would like to understand distribution of incident occurrence on a certain road types to include valid recommendations for road safety improvements.

-**User Story 3:** As a road designer I want to understand volumes of incident occurence on a certain road type to include appropriate safety measures into my road design.
+**User Story 3:** As a road designer I want to understand volumes of incident occurrence on a certain road type to include appropriate safety measures into my road design.

 **User Story 4:** As a transport representative in a local council I would like to gain an understanding into the safety situation in my region so I can decide if any safety measures should be implemented in the future.